yuvrajsingh86/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### Section 2.
 Merge the file
 Merge the test and training data using cbind and r bind function

-## Section 3.
+### Section 3.
 Extract the measurement for mean and standard deviation for each measurement
 Create a vector by finding the values of mean|std|Subject|ActivityId" in the data set and keep the required data

-## Section 4.
+### Section 4.
 Change the label of the data to more logincal ones
 As per instruction we need to appropriately labels the data set with descriptive variable names.

-## Section 5.
+### Section 5.
 Create a tidy data set
-, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+The file that is generated here is Clean_data.txt.